AdamBien/afterburner.fx/README.md

 3. Conventional resource bundle loading.
 4. Afterburner is a "Just-Enough-Framework" extracted from [airhacks-control](https://github.com/AdamBien/airhacks-control) and used in [airpad](https://github.com/AdamBien/airpad) applications

-The use of afterburner.fx is demonstrated in [https://github.com/AdamBien/followme.fx](https://github.com/AdamBien/followme.fx)

 Jumpstart with:

 ```shell